Hideousmon/Zhenyu-ZHAO-Engineering-Little-Tools/README.md

 ## checkandshutdown.py

-Check cpu usage and shut off the machine (with Win10) when cpu usage is low.
+Check CPU usage and shut off the machine (with Win10) when CPU usage is low.